-*- coding: utf-8 -*-

 defined windowing. (see details above)

-:return: Nothing (not None nothing) is returned
+:return: Nothing is returned

 """